-The estimated expenditures presented in these tables are intentionally a high-end estimate that assumes all projects contracted to produce RECs are successfully completed and deliver RECs in accordance with the schedule shown in Table 3-10.
-Additionally, the estimates assume that, for community solar projects in the Adjustable Block Program, such projects satisfy the high end of adders for small subscribers (e.g., all projects have over 75% small subscribers by capacity).
+schedule shown in Table 3-10.225 Additionally, the estimates assume that, for community solar projects in the Adjustable Block Program, such projects satisfy the high end of adders for small subscribers (i.e., all applicable projects have over 75% small subscribers by capacity).
 This allows these tables to portray the most constrained view of RPS budgets, which the Agency believes is the appropriate approach to take for planning purposes.
-Should projects fail to become energized, or should community solar subscription mixes change, it is possible that actual expenditures will be lower.
-At this time, the Agency lacks sufficient information to confidently predict those occurrences.
+Should additional projects fail to become energized, or should community solar subscription mixes change, it is possible that actual expenditures will be lower.

-During the 2017-2018 through the 2020-2021 delivery years, RPS funds collected by the utilities and not spent each year are effectively "rolled over" to be available for the next delivery year.
+From the 2017-2018 delivery year up until the 2020-2021 delivery year, RPS funds collected by the utilities and not spent each year were effectively "rolled over" to be available for the next delivery year.
 Because the first two years of collections primarily saw the development of the Initial Plan and building out programs for implementation, and because projects from competitive procurements have generally not yet began making deliveries, significant balances have accrued for the utilities to date.
 Funds from this four-year period not spent by the end of the 2020-2021 delivery year will be refunded to customers per Section 16-108(k) of the PUA.
-The potential amounts of those refunds are shown in the top cell (corresponding to 2020-2021) of the Remaining RPS Funds Balance column of Table 3-15 through Table 3-17.
+The potential amounts of those refunds are shown in the top cell (corresponding to 2020-2021) of the Remaining RPS Funds Balance column of Table 3-15 through

+Table 3-17.
 For the same reason, the Accumulated RPS Funds Balance column has no values for delivery years after 2020-2021.